richi3f/pokemon-gourmet/README.md

 #### Examples:

-Attempt to generate a recipe with an exploration constant of 5 and only 100 ms to select each ingredient (note this is a very short time, it may not find a solution).
+Attempt to generate recipes with an exploration constant of 5 and only 100 ms to select each ingredient (note this is a very short time, it may not find a solution).